linode/docs/docs/guides/databases/redis/using-redis-sorted-sets/index.md

 ## Conclusion

-With this, you have a basis for beginning to work with Sorted Sets.
+This guide provides you the basis for beginning to work with Sorted Sets.
 You have the tools for creating, viewing, and modifying them, and should be ready to put them to use in your Redis database.

-Take a look at our upcoming guides on the series as well.
-These take you further into Redis usage and concepts.